 This procedure compacts the tables of the metadata database one after the other; not all of them at once.

 Take into account the following:

 - When compacting a table, it acquires an exclusive lock on that table.
 This lock prevents Virtual DataPort from reading or writing data from the table.
-This lock is relased once the table is compacted.
+This lock is released once the table is compacted.